VasistaPolali/Block-Chain/composer/benefits-network/README.md

 https://hyperledger.github.io/composer/installing/development-tools.html

-The use case of Benefits-Network is to help Organisations at the Federal and State level to seamlessly provide benefits to eligible memebers,and also process claims from 3rd party service providers.All this is achieved by the use of  Smart Contarcts and maintaining the transactions in a Distributed Ledger.
+The use case of Benefits-Network is to help organisations at the Federal and State level to seamlessly provide benefits to eligible members,and also process claims from 3rd party service providers.All this is achieved by the use of  Smart Contarcts and maintaining the transactions in a Distributed Ledger.

-Lets go through a basic implementation.
+Let's go through a basic implementation.
 Entities are created using the Composer Modeling Language.
 ```
 models/org.example.biznet.cto
 ```
+A Buiness Network typically includes:
+Assets - To be traded in the business network.
+Participants - Members of the network in various capacities.
+Transactions - Update the Ledger with changes to assets and participants.
+Events- Emits Notifications on occurence of an event.

 Transaction logic is written in Java Script.
 ```
 lib/logic.js